1. Media Subsystem Profile

 Media’s workflow is heavily based on Patchwork, meaning that, once a patch is submitted, the e-mail will first be accepted by the mailing list server, and, after a while, it should appear at:

-If it doesn’t automatically appear there after a few minutes, then probably something went wrong on your submission.
-Please check if the email is in plain text[2] only and if your emailer is not mangling whitespaces before complaining or submitting them again.
+If it doesn’t automatically appear there after some time [3], then probably something went wrong on your submission.
+Please check if the email is in plain text[4] only and if your emailer is not mangling whitespaces before complaining or submitting them again.

-You can check if the mailing list server accepted your patch, by looking at:
+To troubleshoot problems, you should first check if the mailing list server has accepted your patch, by looking at:

 Patches that change the Open Firmware/Device Tree bindings must be reviewed by the Device Tree maintainers.
 So, DT maintainers should be Cc:ed when those are submitted via devicetree@vger.kernel.org mailing list.